Quick disclosure: there's a good chance some of the links in this post are affiliate links. This just helps me keep this blog up and running, thanks!!

 Mendoza Wine Tasting Tips

 Planning your day of wineries in Mendoza can be overwhelming.
 There are so many to choose from and information about the winery’s tours aren’t often displayed clearly on their websites.
-Here are a few my ideal Mendoza itineraries to ensure that you have the best trip possible.
+Plan well to make sure you have a great Mendoza wine tasting experience and not ruin your wine tasting.

 If you’re driving yourself, you’ll need to contact the wineries ahead of time to make your reservations.
 In the itineraries below I’ve linked to their websites.
 There is usually an email address, phone number or contact form under the tourism section of their site.
 If you’ve hired a driver, they should take care of this.

 Most wineries begin offering tours from 10 am.
 Ideally, you’ll visit two wineries at 10 am and11:30(ish) and a third for lunch.
 Lunches are best at the winery’s themselves, most offering a fixed coursed menu with wine pairings (even more vino!).

 Pro Tip: I always like to have a few extra wineries in mind that are nearby.
 I won’t reserve a tasting with them in case there’s no time.
 Two tours and a lunch can usually fill the day.
 But if there is time, I’ll swing by and see if they have time to squeeze me in for a tasting (you won’t have time for a third tour).

 If I were to plan a wine tasting in Valle de Uco Itinerary for a friend, this is the day I’d schedule for them.